vitalielias/docker-mapping-service/README.md

 http://localhost
 ```

 This will load the frontend interface, which interacts with the backend mapping service running locally on your machine.
+This may require a refresh or two sometimes to load all of the elements, these tools are still in development.